-In addition, customer risk assessment shall be conducted on a risk based approach and in case an event that materially affect the client's risk, an immediate risk assessment shall be conducted.
+In addition, customer risk assessments shall be conducted at a frequency based on the risks related to, and in case an event that materially affect the client's risks, an immediate risk assessment shall be conducted.
 Therefore, methods for detecting such events affecting customer risk assessment, criteria, and procedure, etc. shall be documented in advance with notification to the first line and other departments.